 As evidenced lately, things can unravel quickly.
-Unfortunately, we currently live in very stressful times.
-People are more on edge than usual.
-I fear as this pandemic goes on; folks will even become more frayed at the edges.
+Unfortunately, we currently live in incredibly stressful times.
+People are on edge more than usual.
+I fear as this pandemic goes on; folks will become even more frayed at the edges.
 In addition, long-standing social issues are coming to a head under the pressure of our collective inattention.
 I’ve seen good people who normally keep an even temperament, lose their cool quickly.
 I’ve witnessed much more aggressive driving on the roads even though there are fewer vehicles.
-I’ve seen people send emails, they probably wouldn’t have sent if they thought it through a bit more.
-I’ve seen people almost come to blows over whether or not a mask is needed in public.
+I’ve seen people send emails they wouldn’t have sent if they thought it through a bit more.
+I’ve seen people almost come to blows over whether a mask is needed in public.
 There is a lot of pressure on all of us right now and we need to understand and be cognizant of this fact.

-I really do believe we get to make a choice each and every day as to how we’re going to approach our fellow human beings.
+I really do believe we get to make a choice every day as to how we’re going to approach our fellow human beings.
 Is it with a critical eye?
-Is it with an overly judgmental point of view?
-Or, is it with some empathy, compassion, and grace.
+Is it from an overly judgmental point of view?
+Or, is it with some empathy, compassion, and grace?
 No one will make us happy or agree with us all the time.
 In fact, the journey of personal contentment and happiness is most often an inner one.
-Today, more than ever, we have to be mindful of our actions and emotional responses to one another.
+Today, more than ever, we must be mindful of our actions and emotional responses to one another.
 Don’t risk a bright future because of the intensity of the moment.

 In this country, I believe there’s always been a tension between individual freedom and collective responsibility.
 By our nature, Americans, like to be left alone and do what we want when we want to.
-We’re fine with supporting the freedoms of others, as long as it doesn’t encroach on our own perceived freedoms.
-Our Founding Fathers know this and tried to ensure the rights of the minority were protected and not vulnerable to the systems and behaviors of the majority.
+We’re fine with supporting the freedoms of others if it doesn’t encroach on our own perceived freedoms.
+Our Founding Fathers knew this and tried to ensure the rights of the minority were protected and not vulnerable to the systems and behaviors of the majority.
 A democracy welcomes differences of opinion.
-We have the right to assemble and express our point of view, as long as it is done unlawfully.
-They actually went to great pains to establish our collective responsibility to one another.
+We have the right to assemble and express our point of view if it is done unlawfully.
+They went to great pains to establish our collective responsibility to one another.
 They were also men influenced by the Era of the Enlightenment where facts and reason were deemed to take priority over personal superstitions, unfounded beliefs, and overly emotional behavior.
-They also understood that “checks and balances” that diffuse public power and control interest group influence were critical to our survival as a nation.
+They also understood that “checks and balances” that diffuse public power and control interest group influence was critical to our survival as a nation.
 Moreover, let’s also not forget that they were staunch advocates of freedom of the press and the importance of The Fourth Estate.

 Things can unravel quickly.
 It’s a sad fact of life.
-Friendships built over a lifetime, partnerships forged through sustained hard work, families who spent a lifetime loving one another, are more fragile than we think.
-Let’s not let what divides us become more powerful then what unites us.
+Friendships built over a lifetime, partnerships forged through sustained effort, and families who spent a lifetime loving one another, are more fragile than we think.
+Let’s not let what divides us become more powerful than what unites us.
 Let’s sometimes agree to disagree.
 Let’s also agree that there are no bad emotions.
 Emotions are part of human life.
 However, there are bad actions based on those emotions.
 Regulating personal behavior is an adult responsibility.
 Let’s also make sure we look in the mirror before we look out the window and point at others.
 All we can control is our actions and what we do.
-We are either bringing positive or negative energy to every human interaction.
+We are bringing either positive or negative energy to every human interaction.
 Let’s not look up or out to start the healing process for our nation.
 Instead, let’s start today with ourselves and our actions, with our friendships, with our neighbors, and in our own communities.
-History has proven that societies that bond together during difficult times through shared common goals and a higher worthy purpose always emerge stronger as a result.
+History has proven that societies that bond together during tough times through shared common goals and a higher worthy purpose always emerge stronger as a result.
 Let’s make history by not unraveling!
-Related Articles: